Detroit Wall: Background

-The Eight Mile/Wyoming neighborhood, where this wall is located, was one of many that was significantly affected by the housing crisis.
-This neighborhood is located outside the city and was described as a farmland where residents pooled resources in order to build their own homes.
+The Eight Mile-Wyoming neighborhood, where this wall is located, was one of many that was significantly affected by the housing crisis.
+When originally settled by Black residents in the early 20th century, this neighborhood was located outside Detroit's city limits, and was described as a farmland where residents pooled resources in order to build their own homes.
+The neighborhood was annexed by Detroit in 1926.
 The houses were small, but the residents were proud of their homes they built up from nothing.
 In 1938, the Detroit Housing Commission conducted a survey and found residents living here to be among the poorest in Detroit.
 Despite this, the residents of this neighborhood were both independent and secure with over 90% of residents living in these single family built homes.

 Eight Mile community and construction

 Due to redlining, the Eight Mile area was extremely poor and was considered a "blighted area".
 After World War II, a developer saw the area as a new spot to construct an all-white subdivision.
+This proposed subdivision was named "Blackstone Park."
 HOLC appraisers viewed this as high-risk because of how close it was to the neighborhood occupied by black people.
 FHA, as a result, was unable and unwilling to lend out loans for home construction.
 Sugrue reports, "the developer worked out a compromise with the FHA, garnering loans and mortgage guarantees in exchange for the construction of a foot-thick, six-foot-high wall, running for a half-mile on the property line separating the black and white neighborhoods."
+A representative of the owner of the Blackstone Park subdivision declared that the wall was being put up "simply to improve the subdivision by giving it a fixed border and trim."
+This statement was outlined in a Michigan Chronicle article which criticized the owner of the subdivision for attempting to establish a "Negro ghetto" by erecting the wall between the subdivision and the preexisting black neighborhoods.

 Contractors and realtors were able to attract whites to this area because the wall would "protect them".
 It served to keep property values high and to keep the neighborhoods racially segregated.
 It became known as the Detroit Eight Mile Wall, the "Detroit Wailing Wall", and the Birwood Wall.

+However, in 1948, the Supreme Court case Shelley v.
+Kraemer outlawed the enforcement of deed restrictions regarding race and other forms of discrimation.
+By the following year, houses on the west side of the wall, inside the Blackstone Park subdivision, appeared on the market, intended for black buyers.
+By the 1960s, both sides of the wall were majority black neighborhoods.
+Two black neighborhoods – one built by black activism, the other by white flight – became a single community, known as Eight Mile-Wyoming, with a wall in the middle.